VoxelForge/VoxelForge/README.md

 * Height limit of ca. 31000 blocks (much higher than in Minecraft)
 * Horizontal world size is ca. 62000×62000 blocks (much smaller than in Minecraft, but it is still very large)
-* Still very incomplete and buggy
+* Still incomplete and buggy
 * Blocks, items, enemies and other features are missing
 * Structure replacements - these small variants of Minecraft structures serve as replacements until we can get large structures working: